Full profile

 Evidence, honestly graded

 Graded out on both efficacy and plausibility grounds.
-Apoaequorin's own sponsor-run Madison Memory Study failed its pre-specified primary endpoints.
-The FTC and multiple state attorneys general pursued deceptive-advertising actions against Prevagen's marketing claims.
+Apoaequorin's own sponsor-run Madison Memory Study showed no statistically significant improvement over placebo on any of its nine pre-specified cognitive endpoints.
+In January 2017 the FTC and the New York State Attorney General jointly brought a deceptive-advertising action against Prevagen's marketing claims.
 Mechanistically, apoaequorin is an orally ingested protein: it is digested in the gastrointestinal tract like any other dietary protein and has no established route to reach or act on the brain intact.
 Do not feature.

 See the full grading rubric — study type, replication, population match, and dose adequacy — in The Evidence Standard.